 You will be taught with a combination of tutorials, individual work, practical sessions, independent research and independent learning and presentations to the rest of the class.

 Assessment is by three exams in total taken at the end of year 13.
-There are two exams of 2 hours 15 minutes.
+There are two exams of 2 hours 15 minutes each one carrying 37% of the marks.
 One covers physical and inorganic chemistry and the other deals with organic chemistry.
 The other 26% is from a synoptic paper embracing all aspects of chemistry.
 Papers 1 & 2 assess content from modules 2, 3 & 5 and 2, 4 & 6 respectively.
 Paper 3 assesses content from modules 1 - 6.
 All three papers will have questions set based on considerations from module 1.

-A GCSE grade 7-7 in double award science or grade 6 in separate science chemistry is essential for studying A level chemistry.
-A minimum grade 5 in GCSE Maths is also necessary.
+A GCSE grade 6-6 in Combined Science or grade 6 in separate science Chemistry and a minimum grade 5 in GCSE Maths is also necessary.